Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Proof of Theorem

-To complete the proof of Theorem~\ref{thm:ks_condition}, it remains to tackle the equivalence of the three items \ref{eq:point_1_ext}-\ref{eq:point_3_ext}.
-First, we have already seen that $\mathbb{E}[W]$ is either $0$ or $Z(0)h$, which shows that \ref{eq:point_1_ext} and \ref{eq:point_2_ext} are equivalent.
-Let us see that \ref{eq:point_3_ext} implies \ref{eq:point_2_ext}.
-We assume \ref{eq:point_3_ext}, fix $x\in \mathcal{X}$ and note that since we are in the supercritical regime, we have $M^d_{x,x}>1$ for some $d$.
+To complete the proof of Theorem~\ref{thm:ks_condition}, it remains to tackle the equivalence of the three items~\ref{eq:point_1_ext}-\ref{eq:point_3_ext}.
+First, we have already seen in Lemma~\ref{lem:dichotomy-tildeW} that $\mathbb{E}[W]$ is either $0$ or $\langle Z(0), h\rangle$, which shows that~\ref{eq:point_1_ext} and~\ref{eq:point_2_ext} are equivalent.
+Let us see that~\ref{eq:point_3_ext} implies~\ref{eq:point_2_ext}.
+We assume~\ref{eq:point_3_ext}, fix $x\in \mathcal{X}$ and note that since we are in the supercritical regime, we have $M^d_{x,x}>1$ for some $d$, whose existence comes from the definition of $\varrho$ in~\eqref{eq:rho}.
 Then started from $Z(0)=e_x$, the process $(Z_x(nd))_{n\geq 0}$ stochastically dominates a supercritical (single-type) branching process, which therefore has a nonzero probability of survival.
-But on the event of survival, there is no local extinction, so $W>0$ by assumption -- \ref{eq:point_2_ext} is therefore satisfied.
+But on the event of survival, there is no local extinction, so $W>0$ by assumption and~\ref{eq:point_2_ext} is therefore satisfied.

-We now only need to show that \ref{eq:point_2_ext} implies \ref{eq:point_3_ext}.
-Let us assume \ref{eq:point_2_ext} holds.
-First, we use Theorem~\ref{thm:type_convergence}.(ii), which shows in particular that for a fixed $x\in \mathcal{X}$, we have $\rho^{-n}Z_x(n)\to W\tilde{h}_x$ in probability.
-Note that we are not using a circular argument here since the proof of Theorem~\ref{thm:type_convergence} in Section~\ref{sec:proof_type_convergence} only uses the fact that $\mathbb{P}(W>0) \iff \mathbb{E}[W]=Z(0)h$.
-We can define an increasing subsequence $(n_k)_{k\geq 1}$ such that $\rho^{-n_k}Z_x(n_k)\to W\tilde{h}_x$ almost surely, and this show that on the event $\{W>0\}$, there cannot be local extinction.
+We now only need to show that~\ref{eq:point_2_ext} implies~\ref{eq:point_3_ext}.
+Let us assume~\ref{eq:point_2_ext} holds.
+First, we use Theorem~\ref{thm:type_convergence}.(ii), which shows in particular that for a fixed $x\in \mathcal{X}$, we have $\varrho^{-n}Z_x(n)\to W\tilde{h}_x$ in probability.
+Note that we are not using a circular argument here since the proof of Theorem~\ref{thm:type_convergence} in Section~\ref{sec:proof_type_convergence} only uses the fact that $\mathbb{P}(W>0) \iff \mathbb{E}[W]=\langle Z(0), h\rangle$.
+We can define an increasing subsequence $(n_k)_{k\geq 1}$ such that $\varrho^{-n_k}Z_x(n_k)\to W\tilde{h}_x$ almost surely, and this show that on the event $\{W>0\}$, there cannot be local extinction.
 In other words we have

 It remains to derive the converse inclusion.
-By definition of the local extinction event we have $\mathrm{LocExt}^c = \paa{\exists x_0,\ \limsup_{n}Z_{x_0}(n)>0}$.
+By definition of the local extinction event we have $\mathrm{LocExt}^c = \{\exists x_0,\ \limsup_{n}Z_{x_0}(n)>0\}$.
 We fix $x_0\in \mathcal{X}$ and focus on the event $\{\limsup_{n}Z_{x_0}(n)>0\}$.
 Let us fix some integer $K>0$.
-Under Assumption~\ref{ass:recurrence} one can find $d\in \N$ such that $M^d_{x_0,x_0}>K$, and so in particular, started from $Z(0)=e_{x_0}$, we have $\mathbb{P}(Z_{x_0}(d)\geq K)=c>0$.
+Under Assumption~\ref{ass:recurrence} one can find $d\in \mathbb{N}$ such that $M^d_{x_0,x_0}>K$, and so in particular, started from $Z(0)=e_{x_0}$, we have $\mathbb{P}(Z_{x_0}(d)\geq K)=c>0$.